sunfounder/pico-2w-kit/docs/source/cproject/ar_mpr121.rst

 4.3 Electrode Keyboard with MPR121
 ========================================================

-In this lesson, we'll learn how to use the **MPR121 capacitive touch sensor** to create a touch-sensitive keyboard with the Raspberry Pi Pico 2w.
-The MPR121 allows you to detect touch inputs on up to 12 electrodes, which can be connected to conductive materials like wires, foil, or even fruits like bananas!
+In this lesson, we'll learn how to use the **MPR121 capacitive touch sensor** to create a touch-sensitive keyboard with the Raspberry Pi Pico 2 W. The MPR121 allows you to detect touch inputs on up to 12 electrodes, which can be connected to conductive materials like wires, foil, or even fruits like bananas!

 * :ref:`cpn_mpr121`